atricore/terraform-provider-iamtf/docs/data-sources/identity_appliance.md

 ### Optional

+- `branding` (String) the name of the UI branding plugin installed in JOSSO
 - `bundles` (Set of String) list of additional OSGi bundles this appliance requires
 - `description` (String) Identity Appliance description